ramonsmits/EndToEnd/docs/action-plan.md

  ### Completed actions

+- [x] Add drop down on graphs to filter on results - @hmemcpy & @williambza
+  - [x] Reduce the number of duplicated searches in favor of inline search filtering
+- [x] Update nuget packages if applicable
 - [x] Document how to update and view results - @williambza
 - [x] Check outbox graphs not showing v6 results - @williambza
 - [x] Add seeding duration instead of number of messages @dvdstelt